-Machine learning comes to Ableton Live with Factorsynth and its introductory version, Factormini.
-Two Max For Live devices that use a data analysis algorithm called matrix factorization to decompose any audio clip into a set of temporal and spectral elements.
-By rearranging and modifying these elements you can do powerful transformations to your clips, such as removing notes or motifs, creating new ones, randomizing melodies or timbres, changing rhythmic patterns, remixing loops in real time, creating complex sound textures...
+Machine learning comes to Ableton Live with Factorsynth, a Max For Live device that uses a data analysis algorithm called matrix factorization to decompose any audio clip into a set of temporal and spectral elements.
+By rearranging and modifying these components you can do powerful transformations to your clips, such as removing notes or motifs, creating new ones, randomizing melodies or timbres, changing rhythmic patterns, remixing loops in real time, applying effects selectively only to certain elements of the sound, creating complex sound textures...

 |Factorsynth decomposition engine|